+PO1

+PON

-WOMEN IN PHILANTHROPY On International Women's Day 2017, we proudly celebrate the inspirational women behind some of Australia's oldest and most recognised charitable trusts.
+WOMEN IN PHILANTHROPY

+On International Women's Day 2017, we proudly celebrate the inspirational women behind some of Australia's oldest and most recognised charitable trusts.
 Their legacies continue to change lives for the better - we applaud their vision and generosity.

+ART

-ART PORTIA GEACH MEMORIAL AWARD 52 YEARS First grant to a female artist in 1965 and still supporting women artists today, 52 years later
+PORTIA GEACH MEMORIAL AWARD 52 YEARS

+First grant to a female artist in 1965 and still supporting women artists today, 52 years later Contraction of the second seco

 Portia Geach

-Vera Ramaciotti

 SCIENCE

 RAMACIOTTI FOUNDATIONS

-\$57 M FUNDS DISTRIBUTED TO DATE
+57 M FUNDS DISTRIBUTED TO DATE

 More than \$57 million granted to biomedical research over 46 years from an initial donation of \$6.7 million

-LITERATURE
+Vera Ramaciotti

-MILES FRANKLIN LITERARY AWARD
+LITERATURE MILES FRANKLIN LITERARY AWARD

-\$1.1 M FUNDS DISTRIBUTED TO DATE

-Celebrating 60 years of supporting

-Australian WI RONPDE Remov

-Remove the watermark.
-Licenses from \$749

-https://ironpdf.com/licensing/

-INVESTING IN WOMEN AND WOMEN'S CAUSES Many charitable trusts managed by Perpetual promote women's interests and encourage the contribution of women in the community and a growing number of our clients recognise that investment in women and girls has an enormous broader impact on the community.
+Celebrating 60 years of sup Australian Remove the watermark.
+Licenses from \$749 https://ironpdf.com/licensing/ INVESTING IN WOMEN AND WOMEN'S CAUSES Many charitable trusts managed by Perpetual promote women's interests and encourage the contribution of women in the community and a growing number of our clients recognise that investment in women and girls has an enormous broader impact on the community.
 The Australian Women Donors Network supports philanthropists by providing research data on issues confronting women and girls in key social areas.
 They also connect donors with projects to drive transformative change.
 "Numerous global research reports demonstrate the pivotal role that investment in women and girls plays in poverty alleviation, improved education and health outcomes, increased economic growth and national security," says Julie Reilly, CEO of The Australian Women Donors Network.
 INVOLVEMENT OF WOMEN IN PHILANTHROPY IS SET TO RISE As women have a longer life expectancy than men, they are often responsible for making decisions on the distribution of estates, including charitable giving.
 In fact many of the philanthropic foundations Perpetual manages may carry the name of men, but were in reality established by women.
 According to The Australian Women Donors Network, the role of women in philanthropy in Australia is increasing in line with women's growing economic capacity and financial independence.
 "There is enormous untapped potential for women to engage in philanthropy in Australia to create change," says Ms Reilly.
 Looking ahead, it is clear that the involvement of women in philanthropy is strong and will only continue to grow.
 Perpetual's Philanthropic Services are provided by Perpetual Trustee Company Limited (PTCo), ABN 42 000 001 007, AFSL 236643.
 This publication has been prepared by PTCo and may contain information contributed by third parties.
 It contains general information only and is not intended to provide you with advice or take into account your personal objectives, financial situation or needs.
 The information is believed to be accurate at the time of compilation and is provided by PTCo in good faith.
 You should consider whether the information is suitable for your circumstances and we recommend that you seek professional advice.
-To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this
+To the extent permittee Perpetual reliance on this information.
+PTCo does not warrant the accuracy or completeness of any wording in this document which was contributed by a third party.
+Past performance is not indicative of future performance.